marticliment/UniGetUI/README.md

 A: This is a known limitation of Winget.

-See more details on issue https://github.com/microsoft/winget-cli/issues/2603.<br>
+See more details on the issue https://github.com/microsoft/winget-cli/issues/2603.<br>

 #